International roaming: How to save when you travel

 Option 3: Use a specific travel SIM

-Whether you travel a lot or just want a SIM that can take you to multiple countries, there are a couple of retailers in Australia that can sell you just the thing you need.
+Whether you travel a lot or just want a SIM that will work in multiple countries, there are several retailers in Australia that can sell you just the thing you need.

-Both SIM Corner and FlexiRoam sell SIMs that cover whole continents or particular bundles of countries, with credit lasting 7–60 days and prices starting at $30.
-These typically work out to be cheaper than paying as you go on your regular mobile plan.
+A single travel SIM can cover more than 200 destinations around the world.
+Credit lasts 7–60 days with prices starting at $14.50.
+These products usually work out to be cheaper than paying as you go on your regular mobile plan.

-Product GXFMP-ISC Number of countries Data Range Shipment Time
+Product Number of countries Data Range Shipment Time

 airalo Yes Go